MelissaAutumn/io_scene_lithtech/README.md

 ## Development

+### Setup

+To get started you'll need to install [uv](https://docs.astral.sh/uv).
+Once installed run `uv sync` to kick-start a local python venv, and download/install the project requirements.

+### Linting

+For linting and formatting we use ruff. ruff can be accessed via `uvx ruff check` or `uvx ruff check --fix` to fix any found linting issues.

+### Developing in Blender

 To install for development all you need to do is create a local repository pointing to the plugin's src folder.

 * Edit -> Preferences